CCI-GU-Sweden/eRImote-python-BIAS-Gtb/intro_jupyter/README.md

    - When you press `Shift + Enter`, it will execute the current cell and automatically create a new cell below it.
 This is a quick way to run code and immediately continue working.
    - You should see the text `Hello, World!` displayed below the cell as the output.

+**Note**: JupyterLab has a built-in "Auto Close Brackets" feature.
+You can enable this by navigating to:

+`Settings -> Settings Editor -> Notebook -> Auto Closing Brackets`

 ### Step 2.2: Understanding Variables and Strings

 1. In the next **code cell**, create a variable to store the string "World" and print it.
 Type the following: